Coencidental/My-Terminal-Application/README.md

 In order to consistently get the results I required from my application and the individual modules that make it up, I kept the core logic that it operates on as simple as possible, which was all that was necessary for a card game such as 'Snap'.

+Tests were written regardless for the core functions of the game to ensure they return the correct result.

 Additionally, by including card counting and displaying logic in the game, I mitigated the need to have a specific test for card distribution throughout the game.

 ## Accessibility